bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 I decided that the only way Bevy could even _hope_ to bring something compelling to the table was to fully embrace the Bevy way of doing things.

 Bevy UI directly uses the existing ECS, hierarchy, transform, event, asset, and scene systems at the core of Bevy.
 Because of this, Bevy UI automatically gets features like hot-reloading of UI scene files, async texture loading, and change detection.
 A shared architecture means that improvements to any of these systems feed directly into Bevy UI.
-I am not yet convinced that this approach will produce the best UI framework, but I _am_ convinced that it will produced the best UI framework in the context of a Bevy App.
+I am not yet convinced that this approach will produce the best UI framework, but I _am_ convinced that it will produce the best UI framework in the context of a Bevy App.

 We are still in the experimental stages and I expect some things to change, but the patterns we've found so far are very promising.
 Also keep in mind that currently the best way to compose Bevy UIs is with code, but we are in the process of designing a new file format for scenes that should make declarative, file based UI composition much nicer than it currently is.